 At the centre of the chapel, the statue of Our Lady of Fatima has encased in its crown one of the bullets that struck Pope John Paul II in1981.

-Pope John Paul II credited Our Lady of Fátima with saving his life following that assassination attempt on May 13,1981.
+Pope John Paul II credited Our Lady of Fátima with saving his life following an assassination attempt on May 13,1981.

 On the bank of lit candles to the left of the chapel, dozens of pilgrims queue every day to place a candle, fulfilling promises in a tradition deeply rooted in ancient Catholic customs.